 From the land of Horror

-The Horror Stories section is shorter not all, strictly speaking, fall in this category.
+The Horror Stories section is shorter not all, strictly speaking, fall into this category.
 This section consists of Bhuto, a ventriloquist’s dummy that comes to life; The Moon is Back, where the earth might be soon ending; Sardindu and this Body, which is a psychological thriller, and Foreshadowed, where a dream causes a death.
 These stories make the shorter section of the collection (they take some 30 pages in an anthology of around 240 pages) yet they are powerful stories that create compelling narratives and draw the reader in.

-While both the sections are impressive, they may fall short for existing fans of the genre.
+While both sections are impressive, they may fall short for existing fans of the genre.
 The stories, while superbly crafted, have not aged well and may seem a little simplistic for our times.

 Why the collection does work

 If you are looking to start out or expand your repertoire of thriller novels, this one should go right up on that bookshelf.
 Each story is more than just an Indian version of Hercule Poirot or James Bond.
-They are firmly rooted in Indian socio-cultural milieu and the Indianness of the detectives is not removed from the thrill or suspense.
+They are firmly rooted in the Indian socio-cultural milieu and the Indianness of the detectives is not removed from the thrill or suspense.

 Arunava Sinha’s translation is smooth and guises their Bengali provenance.
 He captures the nuances of the different styles of the stories very well.
 While Parashar Sharma Makes a Bid is in the vein of a classic detective story, The Moving Shadow is told in a rather cinematic style, with scenes following each other in rapid succession while The Secret Agent is a spy thriller full of twists and turns.
 The gradual buildup of dread in Bhuto is very different from the diary-entry style of The Moon is Back which is written in the vein of a scientist focusing on facts.
 All these different styles reflect in Sinha’s translation.
 His introduction to the history of pulp fiction in Bengali literature also adds to the value of the book.